 In Colonial America, after the Pilgrims arrived in 1620, the first notaries were in New England colonies in Connecticut and Massachusetts.
 For 38 years, there were also Dutch notaries in New Netherland.

-Louisiana notary law is based on French law.
-Puerto Rico notary law is based on Spanish law.
-French law and Spanish law are based on Roman law, because the Romans conquered Europe and brought Roman law with them.
+Louisiana notary law is based on French law known as the Napoleonic Code.
+In Puerto Rico, notary law is based on Spanish law.
+French law and Spanish law are based on Roman law because the Romans conquered Europe and brought Roman law with them.
 The Romans also brought Roman law to the Dutch.

 In 1626, the Dutch West India Company established the colony of New Netherland, along the Hudson River, which remained in Dutch hands until it surrendered to the British in 1664.
 New Amsterdam was the capital.
 There were notaries in New Netherland, who followed Dutch-Roman law.